This post was originally posted on Newstack.

 As customers run mission-critical applications on Kubernetes, they require capabilities that can help them quickly recover from any infrastructure failures.
 Service providers can provide disaster recovery with integrated backups for the clusters as well as applications.

 With VMware vCloud Director and Nirmata, MSP providing managed cloud services can partner with their customers in their cloud-native journey by offering managed “Kubernetes-as-a-service,” accelerating their journey, helping them save significant adoption costs, and allowing them to focus on adding business value.
-By providing these advanced capabilities, MSPs can address the Kubernetes skills gap that enterprises are faced with and become a trusted partner for application teams by taking on the undifferentiated heavy lifting of managing and operating Kubernetes clusters and workloads.
+By providing these advanced capabilities for containers as a service, MSPs can address the Kubernetes skills gap that enterprises are faced with and become a trusted partner for application teams by taking on the undifferentiated heavy lifting of managing and operating Kubernetes clusters and workloads.

-If you are interested in learning more about how you can deliver Kubernetes-as-a-service using VMware vCloud Director and Nirmata, reach out to us here.
+If you are interested in learning more about how you can deliver Kubernetes containerization-as-a-service using VMware vCloud Director and Nirmata, reach out to us here.